nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [embed-c](https://github.com/zdimension/embed-c) - Allows you to embed C code inside Rust code files.
 - [stm32l4xx-hal](https://github.com/stm32-rs/stm32l4xx-hal) - Hardware abstraction layer for the stm32l432xx series chips written in rust.
 - [lm3s6965](https://github.com/japaric/lm3s6965) - Minimal device crate for the LM3S6965 (Cortex-M3) microcontroller.
+- [fugit](https://github.com/korken89/fugit) - Provides a comprehensive library of `Duration` and `Instant` for the handling of time in embedded systems, doing all it can at compile time.

 ## ML